How do germs cause disease, why do they affect some people and not others, what is immunity, and how do vaccines work?

 How do vaccines work?

 Vaccines are simply a way to expose the immune system to a foreign antigen that will then protect you from some dangerous infections.
 Vaccines contain either small particles of the germs or toxins, which are obviously physically incapable of causing the disease, but enough to generate an immune memory (such as the tetanus and whooping cough vaccines), or the whole germ that has been inactivated in such a way that it will still be recognised as that germ, but is no longer in any way virulent and so cannot cause the disease (these are known as live attenuated vaccines and include the measles and chicken pox vaccines).
+In 2020, new vaccines against cars-cov-2 were developed using mRNA.
+These vaccines give our own cells a temporary set of instructions on how to make bits of protein found on the virus, and these bits of protein then trigger our own immune system, thus protecting us is we should meet the real virus.

 Giving a vaccine activates the immune system, it shows the adaptive system what the antigen looks like, and is enough to generate memory cells against that antigen.
 This means that if exposed to the germ for real the body will recognise it, and can activate a quick and strong secondary response and neutralise the threat before it can cause any harm (before it can cause disease).
 The foreign antigens and other ingredients given in a vaccine are just enough to trigger the memory cells to be produced, but are easily eradicated and incapable of causing the disease.